microsoft/promptbench/README.md

 pip install promptbench
 ```

 Note that the pip installation could be behind the recent updates.
-So, if you want to use the latest features or develop based on our code, you should intall via Github.
+So, if you want to use the latest features or develop based on our code, you should install via GitHub.

 ### Install via GitHub